iamdangry/silverbullet-dailyquote/README.md

 # SilverBullet Daily Quote Plug

-This plug was built due to Quoteables API being down.

 This plug uses a copy of the [Quoteables Data](https://github.com/quotable-io/data).

 Originally I built this using the Templater plugin built for Obsidian as inspiration, so it is currently only tailored to insert quotes into a template inside an admonition.